JetBrains/kotlin-web-site/pages/docs/tutorials/android-plugin.md

 ### Background

 Every Android developer knows well the `findViewById()` function.
 It is, without a doubt, a source of potential bugs and nasty code which is hard to read and support.
-While there are several libraries available that provide solutions to this problem, being libraries dependent on runtime, they require annotating fields for each exposed `View`.
+While there are several libraries available that provide solutions to this problem, those libraries require annotating fields for each exposed `View`.

 The Kotlin Android Extensions plugin allows us to obtain the same experience we have with some of these libraries, without having to add any extra code.

-In essence, this would allow for the following code:
+In essence, this allows for the following code:

 ```kotlin
 // Using R.layout.activity_main from the 'main' source set